wealthschemaresourcesarticlesLife-insurance illustrations under AG 49-A — what the engine has to enforce

 How important is per-carrier integration vs a generic engine?+

 Carrier-specific.
 The BIA calculation is contract-specific, the multiplier mechanics are carrier-specific, and the indexed-loan terms are contract-specific.
 A generic engine that doesn't integrate with carrier data can do high-level compliance checks but can't validate the BIA against the actual contract terms.
-Most production validation engines we've seen are hybrid: generic compliance logic plus carrier-specific data integrations for the half-dozen carriers that produce 80% of policies.
+Most production validation engines are hybrid: generic compliance logic plus carrier-specific data integrations for the half-dozen carriers that produce 80% of policies.